-- 6. (a) A memory chip has the following interface: A0-A23 are 24 single bit input address lines specifying which row is accessed, a single bit input signal R/W! specifies whether the access is a read (1) or a write (0), E is a single bit input signal that must be 1 to access the chip.
-The data values that are read or written appear on the two D1-D0 single bit output/input pins.
-When E is 0 the D1-D0 pins are in high-Z. What is the total capacity of this memory chip in bytes? - (b) Using as many as necessary of the chips described in part (a), synthesize the equivalent of an 8-bit wide memory that has a 32MB total capacity.
-You can use a few additional logic gates as needed. - (c) A memory interface has the following signals: L0-L31 are 32 single-bit output address lines specifying which memory address is accessed, a single bit output ME signal is 1 when an access is taking place, a single bit R/W! output signal is 1 or 0 for reads and writes respectively, D0-D7 are eight single-bit bi-directional data signals that either provide the value to be written or expect the value to be read.
-Connect two of 32MB chips with the interface described in part (b) to this memory interface.
-The chip should be activated for accesses in the 64MB range starting at address 0x1000 0000.
-Addresses should be byte-interleaved across the two chips, so that address 0x1000 0000 maps to the first, address 0x1000 0001 to the second, address 0x1000 0002 to the first, and so on.
+- 6. (a) A memory chip has the following interface: A0-A21 are 22 single bit input address lines specifying which row is accessed, a single bit input signal R/W! specifies whether the access is a read (1) or a write (0), E is a single bit input signal that must be 1 to access the chip.
+The data values that are read or written appear on the four D1-D3 single bit output/input pins.
+When E is 0 the D1-D0 pins are in high-Z. What is the total capacity of this memory chip in bytes? - (b) Using as many as necessary of the chips described in part (a), synthesize the equivalent of an 8-bit wide memory that has a 8MB total capacity.
+You can use a few additional logic gates as needed. - (c) A processor's memory interface has the following signals: L0-L31 are 32 single-bit output address lines specifying which memory address is accessed, a single bit output ME signal is 1 when an access is taking place, a single bit R/W! output signal is 1 or 0 for reads and writes respectively, D0-D7 are eight single-bit bi-directional data signals that either provide the value to be written or expect the value to be read.
+Connect one 8MB chips with the interface described in part (b) to this memory interface.
+The chip should be activated for accesses in the 8MB range starting at address 0x1000 0000.